HamishClulee/more-art-than.science/front/src/views/posts/tipsfornewplayers.md

 ### Use $forceUpdate

-For reference on why (it's an okay exaplantion) and this does a pretty good job of explaining

-In general, 99% of the time, you can achieve the same results using :key and $set, and sometimes $nextTick.
+99% of the time `$forceUpdate()` is not the correct solution, you can achieve the same results using `:key` and `$set()`, and sometimes `$nextTick()`.

 There is almost never a reason to reload an entire component tree.

-If you find your self in a position in which you realy want to use it, contact me or one of the senior guys to work out a way to get around the problem. $forceUpdate can easily trigger a full page reload, which is super bad for user experience, and makes a Single Page Application behave the same way a standard HTML SSR app would behave.
+If you find your self in a position in which you realy want to use it, contact me or one of the senior guys to work out a way to get around the problem. `$forceUpdate()` can easily trigger a full page reload, which is super bad for user experience, and makes a Single Page Application behave the same way a standard HTML SSR app would behave.
 Not good - and can always be fixed using other Vue API methods.

 ### Include Magic Numbers and String Literals